RWTH-EBC/ebcpy/README.md

 # How to get started?
 We recommend running our jupyter-notebook.
 For this, run the following code:
 ```
-# If not jupyter is not already installed:
+# If jupyter is not already installed:
 pip install jupyter
 # Go into your ebcpy-folder (cd \path_to_\ebcpy) or change the path to tutorial.ipynb and run:
 jupyter notebook ebcpy\examples\tutorial.ipynb